xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 How do we remove the human-driven feature extraction process?

 **Answer:** It is being done in the network.
-The layers at the begining of deep networks can perform feature extractions, then the later layers learn the classification (or other tasks)
+The layers at the beginning of deep networks can perform feature extractions, then the later layers learn the classification (or other tasks)

 :::